 Although Nagy is now thought of as an anti-communist hero, he was actually a lifelong communist and in the 1930s, he allegedly even worked for the Soviet secret police.

 Nagy was rediscovered as a hero in the final days of Communist rule in Hungary in 1989.
-His exhumation and official funeral in 1989 was a symbol of the rebirth of Hungary and the final rejection of the communist dictatorship.
+His exhumation and official funeral in 1989 were a symbol of the rebirth of Hungary and the final rejection of the communist dictatorship.

 Your next stop is the Museum of Ethnography (26).
 To get there, first turn left onto Báthory utca and then turn right onto Kossuth Lajos tér.
 You’ll be walking a distance of 300 m.

 26. Palace of Justice